 This award is sponsored by the Society for Biological Engineers.

-In memory of Professor Jay Bailey for his many pioneering contributions to biotechnology, the award is presented to an individual who has had an important impact on bioengineering and whose achievements have advanced this profession in any of its aspects.
 The recipient should have a distinguished record of service to the profession.
 They should also be involved in the direct engagement of biology with engineering.

 We are pleased to announce that this year's lecturer is Cato T. Laurencin, University Professor and Van Dusen Distinguished Endowed Professor, Chief Executive Officer of the Connecticut Convergence Institute for Translation in Regenerative Engineering, The University of Connecticut.